marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_077.png)

-To create such a curve we can use a variety of mathematical functions that exhibit null derivaty at $x=0$ and $x=1$.
-A notabole example are cubic curves like:
+To create such a curve we can use a variety of mathematical functions that exhibit null derivaty in $x=0$ and $x=1$.
+Notable examples are cubic curves like:

 $$
 y = -2x^3 + 3x^2
 $$

-which happens to be the function plotten in the graph above.
+which happens to be the function plotted in the graph above.
 In the codomain [0; 1], this function exhibits the curves we are after.

 ### Filter motion in the freqeuncy domain